segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 63 October 16, 2018

+**Today's Progress**: I wrestled with the dozen radio buttons I had used, then I remembered that I could just use a dropdown box and simplify my code dramatically, so I did that.
+I also started the page to process the addition of events to the database.

+**Thoughts**: Not much.
+I kept getting distracted by my music.
+Next time, no lyrics.

 ### Day 62 October 15, 2018

 **Today's Progress**: I didn't do any coding the last three days because I worked an extra 15 hours more than usual at my day job.
 I just came home and crashed each night.
 So today I created a page to take input for adding an event to the calendar.
 I don't have the processing page yet, just the input page.
 It is very basic and needs some serious styling.
 But that can come after the processing.